Chalcedony After Calcite Pseudomorph from Lyndhurst NSW

-Ron was a mineral collector and located a seam of this pseudomorph around 20cm wide and about 3 metres long in the early 1990’s.
+Ron was a mineral collector and located a seam of this pseudomorph around 20cm wide and about 3 metres long in the early 1990s.
 All of the known specimens of this chalcedony replacing calcite came from Ron who has sadly passed away and his collection was purchased by Tony and Johanna Van De Vorstenbosch.
-This specimen would have originally came from them.
+This specimen would have originally come from them.

 Greg had it identified by Patrick Murphy in Adelaide who was a pseudomorph collector and by the hardness concluded it was chalcedony after calcite.
 These are very rare and the deposit would now be inaccessible.